 You will meet people that already know a lot about coffee, but also that are totally new to it.
 And, that’s the fun part!
-Everyone is super curious, even those that actually don’t drink coffee (just, yet…).
+Everyone is super curious, even those that actually don’t drink coffee (that is just, yet…).

 3. Staying curious with specialty coffee

 When diving into Specialty coffee, you start seeing those green and brown beans and the black beverage in a totally different way.
 A whole new world of flavors, aromas, brewing methods and coffee gear is opening right in front of your eyes and tastebuds.
 If you’re keen to know and stay open minded, you’ll explore everything about the fascination and passion.